 The other teacher was negative, prickly, and lazy.
 She isolated herself from peers and students didn’t particularly enjoy her class.
-Her lessons resulted in low engagement and she gave little effort building relationships with students.
+Her lessons resulted in low engagement and she gave little effort building student relationships.

 One Wednesday afternoon, the “positive” teacher asked for a few minutes of my time.
-During that conversation, she revealed how uncomfortable she felt working with her "negative" team member.
+During that conversation, she revealed how uncomfortable she felt working with her "negative" teammate.